vinthony/node-avatar-generator/README.md

 # node-avatar-generator
-a random avatar generator base on node and node-imagemagick
+a random avatar generator base on node and gm

 ## server mode